jude-san/Phonebook-CRUD/README.md

 ## Getting Started

 -   Make sure you have `Composer` installed on your workstation.
--   Open your terminal
+-   Open your terminal.
 -   Locate the directory containing this repo.
--   copy & paste this code `composer update` to install and update dependencies for the app.
+-   Run this code `composer update` to install and update dependencies for the app.
--   Change file named `.env.example` to `.env`
+-   Change file named `.env.example` to `.env`.
--   Run this `php artisan key:generate`
+-   Run this `php artisan key:generate`.
--   Update your database configurations in the environment file (`.env`)
+-   Update your database configurations in the environment file (`.env`).

 ```
 {